 Isabelle Armand

-Isabelle Armand is a documentary photographer and filmmaker based in NYC.
-A long-time reporter whose work shifted from magazine to documentary, Armand uses photography, film, and oral testimonies as creative tools to explore the complex layers of people whose histories, lives, and potential have long been undervalued.
-Her landmark book of photographs, Levon and Kennedy: Mississippi Innocence Project, published by Powerhouse Books in 2018, has been widely acclaimed.
-Her images have been shown in exhibitions and are part of American museums’ collections such as the Brooklyn Museum, the Akron Art Museum and the Portland Museum of Art, as well as international private collections.
-Her work has also been featured in publications such as Art in America, The Economist, The New York Times and The Daily Beast.
-She is currently editing her next photo book, and her first feature documentary, both titled Glendora.
+Isabelle Armand is a New York–based documentary photographer and filmmaker whose work interweaves photography, film, and oral testimonies to explore the complex layers of people whose histories, lives, and potential have long been undervalued.
+Her acclaimed book Levon and Kennedy: Mississippi Innocence Project (powerHouse Books, 2018), which documents the wrongful convictions of two men, has received wide recognition.
+Her images are held in the collections of the Brooklyn Museum, Akron Art Museum, and Portland Museum of Art.
+Armand’s work has been featured in The New York Times, Art in America, The Economist, The Daily Beast, and others.
+She recently completed her first feature documentary, Glendora.